What happened to Palm Pilots?

 My second Palm Pilot story

 I walked into a meeting with another tech and a couple of managers.
 It was sometime in 1999 or maybe 2000.
-The two managers were comparing their Palm Pilots while we waited for more people two arrive.
+The two managers were comparing their Palm Pilots while waiting for more people to arrive.
 At a pause in the conversation, the other tech pulled out his Apple Newton and said, “I feel so old fashioned.”

 I picked up the Office Depot notepad I’d brought, set it back down, pretended to get up, and said, “Excuse me while I go get a chisel and a stone tablet.”